Marta Kostyuk: 2024: Major & Olympics quarterfinals, top 20

-At the Australian Open, she defeated Claire Liu, 25th seed Elise Mertens, Elina Avanesyan and another Russian, qualifier Maria Timofeeva, to reach the quarterfinals of a major for the first time.
-It marked the first time multiple Ukrainian women have reached the third round, and also a record-breaking number of two of those players made it to the quarterfinals at a major event in the Open era.
+At the Australian Open, she defeated Claire Liu, 25th seed Elise Mertens, Elina Avanesyan and another qualifier Maria Timofeeva, to reach the quarterfinals of a Grand Slam for the first time.
+It marked the first time multiple Ukrainian women have reached the third round, and also a record-breaking number of two of those players made it to the quarterfinals at a major event in the Open Era.
 As a result, she reached the top 30 in the rankings.

-At the San Diego Open, she stunned top seed Jessica Pegula to reach her first WTA 500 final, with her first top-5 win.
-Seeded 31st at Indian Wells, she reached the quarterfinals of a WTA 1000 for the first time defeating Mai Hontama, seventh seed Markéta Vondroušová by walkover, 22nd seed Anastasia Pavlyuchenkova and 28th seed Anastasia Potapova, all in straight sets, to reach the semifinals.
-She reached a new career-high ranking of No. 26 on 18 March 2024.
+At the San Diego Open, she defeated top seed Jessica Pegula to reach her first WTA 500 final, with her first top-5 win, only to lose the championship match to Katie Boulter in three sets.

+Seeded 31st at Indian Wells, she reached the semifinals of a WTA 1000 for the first time defeating Mai Hontama, seventh seed Markéta Vondroušová by walkover, 22nd seed Anastasia Pavlyuchenkova and 28th seed Anastasia Potapova, but lost to eventual champion Iga Świątek.
+Despite the loss she reached a new career-high ranking of No. 26 on 18 March 2024.

-At the start of the clay-court season, at the WTA 500 Stuttgart Grand Prix, she defeated local wildcard Laura Siegemund, and fifth seed Zheng Qinwen, saving five match points to reach the quarterfinals.
+At the start of the clay-court season, at the WTA 500 Stuttgart Grand Prix, she defeated wildcard entrant Laura Siegemund, and fifth seed Zheng Qinwen, saving five match points to reach the quarterfinals.
 She defeated third seed Coco Gauff on her eighth match point, her first top-3 win, to reach the semifinals.
 She reached her second WTA 500 final with a straight-sets win over another major champion, sixth seed Markéta Vondroušová, her third top-10 win in three days.
-As a result, she reached a new career-high of No. 21.
-She lost the final to Elena Rybakina, in straight sets.
-She reached the top 20 two weeks later, following the Madrid Open.
+She lost the final to Elena Rybakina in straight sets.
+Despite the defeat, she reached a new career-high of No. 21 on 22 April 2024.

+Two weeks later, Kostyuk reached the top 20 on 6 May 2024, following the Madrid Open.
 At the French Open, she reached the second round where she lost to Donna Vekić.

-In doubles at the same tournament, she reached the semifinals for the first time at this major, partnering again Elena-Gabriela Ruse, with wins over ninth seeds Leylah Fernandez/Erin Routliffe, and then Mirra Andreeva/Vera Zvonareva by walkover.
+In doubles at the same tournament, she reached the semifinals for the first time at this major, partnering again Elena-Gabriela Ruse, with wins over ninth seeds Leylah Fernandez and Erin Routliffe, and then Mirra Andreeva and Vera Zvonareva by walkover.

-Partnering Dayana Yastremska, Kostyuk represented Ukraine at the Paris Olympics, losing in the second round to Taiwanese pairing Hsieh Su-wei and Tsao Chia-yi.
+Kostyuk represented Ukraine at the 2024 Paris Olympics, where she reached the quarterfinals.
+In doubles partnering with Dayana Yastremska, they lost in the second round to Taiwanese pairing Hsieh Su-wei and Tsao Chia-yi.